top of page

 Frequency - A clinical-stage biotechnology company focused on restoring function by developing therapeutics that activate a person’s innate regenerative potential.

 Myrtelle - A gene therapy company whose mission is to transform the treatment of neurological diseases.
+Involved in DFNB8 research.

 Otovia Therapeutics - A biotech company in China focusing on innovative drugs for diseases related to inner ear hearing loss.

 Rescue Hearing - The RHI mission is to “Eliminate Hearing Loss as a Chronic Condition”.
+Involved in developing TMPRSS3 gene therapies.

 Salubritas Therapeutics - Developing treatments for hearing loss including genome editing, inner ear regeneration, novel delivery, and gene therapy.